Homemade Pie Crust Dough (The Only Pie Crust Recipe You’ll Ever Need)

 • 1 plastic wrap

-• 1 pie dish I recommend ceramic, as glass can shatter in the oven
+• 1 pie dish I recommend a ceramic pie plate, as glass can shatter in the oven

 Ingredients